petrostrak/rust-by-example/16_traits/README.md

 The `Drop` trait only has one method: `drop`, which is called automatically when an object goes out of scope.
 The main use of the `Drop` trait is to free the resources that the implementor instance owns.

 `Box`, `Vec`, `String`, `File`, and `Process` are some examples of types that implement the `Drop` trait to free resources.
 The `Drop` trait can also be manually implemented for any custom data type.
+## Iterators
+The `Iterator` trait is used to implement iterators over collections such as arrays.

+The trait requires only a method to be defined for the `next` element, which may be manually defined in an `impl` block or automatically defined (as in arrays and ranges).

+As a point of convenience for common situations, the `for` construct turns some collections into iterators using the [.into_iter()](https://doc.rust-lang.org/std/iter/trait.IntoIterator.html) method.